co-cart/cocart-api-reference-docs/README.md

 ### Getting Set Up

 1. Fork this repository on GitHub.
-2. Clone *your forked repository* (not this original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/cocart-docs.git`
+2. Clone *your forked repository* (not this original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/cocart-api-reference-docs.git`
-3. `cd cocart-docs`
+3. `cd cocart-api-reference-docs`
 4. Initialize and start Slate.
 You can either do this locally, or with Vagrant:

 ```shell